Sheb Wooley: The "Wilhelm scream"

-Sheb Wooley is also credited as the voice actor for the Wilhelm scream, a stock recording used by sound-effects teams in over 200 films.
+Sheb Wooley is also believed to be the voice actor for the Wilhelm scream, a stock recording used by sound-effects teams in over 200 films.
 Wooley originally performed the scream in the 1951 adventure film Distant Drums in which he had an acting role.
 Wooley's widow Linda Dotson confirmed Sheb performed the scream.

-Personal life and death
+Personal life

-Wooley was married five times.
-His first wife was Melva Miller, whom he married in 1940.
-Six years later, he married Edna Talbott Bunt in Fort Worth, Texas.
-His third wife was Beverly Irene Addington.
-Beverly and he remained together for 19 years and adopted one daughter, Chrystie Lynn.
-Then, in 1985, he married Deanna Grughlin, and then his manager Linda Dotson, who already had a daughter, Shauna.
+Wooley was married five times, first to Melva Miller in 1940.
+In 1946 he married Edna Talbott Bunt in Fort Worth, Texas.
+His third wife was Beverly Irene Addington; the couple adopted a daughter, Chrystie Lynn, and remained together for 19 years.
+In 1985, he married Deanna Grughlin.
+Last he married his manager Linda Dotson, who already had a daughter, Shauna.

+Death

-Wooley was diagnosed with leukemia in 1996, which forced him to retire from public performing in 1999.
+Wooley was diagnosed with leukemia in 1996, which forced him to retire from public performing three years later.
 He died of the illness at the age of 82 at the Skyline Medical Center in Nashville, Tennessee, on September 16, 2003.
 He was entombed in Hendersonville Memory Gardens in Hendersonville, Tennessee.

 Awards

-Wooley was the recipient of numerous awards over the years for his accomplishments as a singer, actor, and writer for both comedic and dramatic productions.
+Wooley was the recipient of over the years for his accomplishments as a singer, actor, and writer for both comedic and dramatic productions.
 In 1968, he received the Country Music Association's Comedian of the Year award.
 He also received the 1992 Songwriter of the Year and two Golden Boot Awards.